-37 The concept of minimum intended programme learning outcomes and its relation to teaching, learning and assessment are explained in HETAC's Assessment and Standards 2009.
+4 The concept of minimum intended programme learning outcomes and its relation to teaching, learning and assessment are explained in HETAC's Assessment and Standards 2009.

-38 This Guideline may be of particular use to foreign or inexperienced panel members.

-39 As indicated the standard process here assumes that HETAC has delegated authority to IADT for its transnational provision.
+5 This Guideline may be of particular use to foreign or inexperienced panel members.
+6 As indicated the standard process here assumes that HETAC has delegated authority to IADT for its transnational provision.
 Prior to such delegation IADT will seek HETAC validation of all transnational programmes following IADT's actions at paragraphs 1-20, Section 3.
 IADT will alert HETAC to any such prospective validation as early as possible.

-Z:\Educational Partnerships\QA CP TP\IADT QA Section\Approved QA Docs\2015 05 18 Version 2 of Quality Assurance of Collaborative Programmes.docx confirming that the stipulated conditions have been addressed.
-When the proposed programme has received final approval for accreditation from the external validation panel, the final report is sent to PVC and then to the Academic Council of IADT for formal decision.
+If the Panel sets conditions or makes recommendations requiring the proposed programme to be modified, the Programme Development Team will meet to plan and execute any additional work.
+E The Collaborative Programme Development Team will compile a response to the recommendations/conditions.
+This will outline how any conditions stipulated by the panel will be addressed, to include a timeframe within which the condition(s) will be met.
+It will also include a rationale for how the recommendations of the panel may or may not be incorporated into the programme structure.
+F On completion of this work, the full response will be submitted by the Programme Chair to the Registrar for verification that the recommendations, as laid down by the Panel in respect of both the programme and the agreement, have been satisfactorily addressed.
+The Registrar's Office ensures that the revised documentation is subsequently circulated for approval to all members of the Panel, confirming that the stipulated conditions have been addressed.
+When the proposed programme has received final approval for accreditation from the Panel, the final report is sent to PVC and then to the Academic Council for formal decision.
 The final report is also formally sent to the collaborative partner.
 The Certificate of Approval for the programme issues from IADT, and is sent to QQI for noting, and to any other authority with whom the Collaborative Partner has such a relationship.

-47 Once the Certificate of Programme Approval has been issued, IADT seeks approval from the Higher Education Authority to recruit a defined cohort of students to the programme.
+G Once the Certificate of Programme Approval has been issued, IADT seeks approval from the Higher Education Authority to recruit a defined cohort of students to the programme.
 In seeking this approval, the Institute must ensure that all conditions relating to staffing and resourcing of the programme are provided for in the context of the programmes and budgets estimates provided to the Department.
 In effect, the twin track approach reaches closure at this point - the Collaborative Programme has been approved by IADT and is underpinned by a commitment of staff/other resources from the Higher Education Authority.
 The Collaborative Partner may also be required to seek such approvals.
-Until full approval from all relevant authorities has been attained the programme cannot be offered.
-40
+Until full approval from all relevant authorities has been attained, the programme cannot be offered.7 1.4.10 Governing Body Approval А The final stage in the process is to seek the approval of the Governing Body to enter into the MOA.

-Approval of Collaborative Programmes: Approval of existing programmes (differential validation)

-- 48 Where a programme is already in existence and formally validated, and there is an application for it to be converted to an IADT collaborative programme, IADT conducts an approval process which it calls a differential validation41. - 49 The procedure for a differential or non-standard validation commences with the completion of a differential validation proposal form.
-(See Appendix eight) - 50 This will lead either to the typical programme approval process or the collaborative approval process. - The PVC conducts this process in accordance with the overarching framework for other validations and the standard programme validation criteria are employed.
-However prior to the consideration of the programme for differential validation and conversion into a collaborative programme, the collaborative relationship in which the programme is to reside requires initial and full approval.
-In this instance, the idea owner proceeds through the procedure described herein paragraphs 1-13. - 52 Steps 15-39 provide the framework for all validations.
-As a differential validation is only seeking to look at new or different matters, and not adjudicating for a second time on

-40 Where approval is required for provision in another jurisdiction there should be consultation with that jurisdiction prior to the commencement of the collaborative programme validation process.
-It should be established if arrangements be made whereby the IADT process or a shared process can be established to fulfil all requirements or whether HETAC may be a lead partner in this process.
+7 Where approval is required for provision in another jurisdiction there should be consultation with that jurisdiction prior to the commencement of the collaborative programme validation process.
+It should be established if arrangements were made whereby the IADT process or a shared process can be established to fulfil all requirements or whether HETAC may be a lead partner in this process.